Weslife2002/Truong-Tran-Duy-Tan/Problem 6: Architecture/README.md

 ## Requirement Analysis

-1. The score board need to be live updated, this means we need to open socket from server to client to send updated scores.
+1. The score board need to be live updated, which means we need to open sockets from server to clients to send updated dashboard result.
-In the case when there is not much concurrent customer, we can design the server following monolithic architecture, then we must have one module to handle the the socket connection.
+If there aren't many concurrent customers, we can design the server following a monolithic architecture.
-In case when there is a lot of concurrent customer and we want to scale the module that handle the socket connection independently
+However, if there are a lot of concurrent customers and we want to scale the module that handles the socket connection independently, a microservices architecture might be preferable.

-2. The malicious users need to be authorized to increase the score, that means the system requires user to provide session token to validate the action.
+1. Malicious users need to be authorized to increase the score.
+This means the system requires the user to provide a session token to validate the action.

 ## System architecture diagram